Scam-Scanner/Issues-and-Support/Privacy Policy.md

 * Guild ID and Important Roles
 * Custom Messages for use in ban messaging
 * User and Guild IDs for who and where messages are reported from.
+* Messages flagged by moderators or by the bot as scams.

 Through the website: